 Situated in the Erdenetsagaan soum of Sukhbaatar province, 850 km away from Ulaanbaatar city, the Bichigt crossing borders with the Zuunkhatavch crossing on the Chinese side.
 Under the government-level agreement between Mongolia and the People’s Republic of China, the Bichigt crossing was established as a permanently operational border crossing.
 A high volume of oil as well as a small amount of fluorspar, iron ore, and lignite are mainly exported through this crossing.

 Petrochina Daqing Tamsag LLC, responsible for extracting approximately 95% of the country’s total oil production, utilizes the Bichigt crossing for oil exports.
 The border has undergone expansion and renovations with the aid of financing from the Asian Development Bank, which is expected to double the freight turnover to $400 million upon completion of the project.
+Starting from the border checkpoint, other government buildings and passenger and freight roads will be renovated and are planned to start the operation in 2025.

 These railway projects will enable an increase in annual freight transport to 25 million tonnes via the Bichigt crossing.